 - Resourcefulness: Using human and other resources to their fullest.

 - Respect: Showing regard for the worth of something or someone.

 - Responsibility: Fulfilling our duty to God, country, other people, and ourselves.
 The family is the basis of Cub Scouting.

 Get answers to common uniforming questions.

 The Cub Scouting program takes place at two levels

-Den - A den is a small group of boys in the same grade level who meet weekly.
+Den - A den is a small group of girls and boys in the same grade level who meet weekly.